adferrand/docker-backuppc/README.md

     adferrand/backuppc
 ```

-## UI Authentication
+## UI authentication/authorization

 By default, a single user with admin rights is created during the first start of the container.
 Its username is *backuppc* and its password is *password*.
+The credentials are stored in the file `/etc/backuppc/htpasswd` to allow the embedded lighttpd server to handle Basic Authentication, and the Backuppc config variable `$Conf{CgiAdminUsers}` is setted to this username to instruct Backuppc to give it admin rights.

-You can modify this by setting the environment variables `BACKUPPC_WEB_USER (default backuppc)` and `BACKUPPC_WEB_PASSWD (default password)` when creating the container.
+You can modify the admin user credentials by setting the environment variables `BACKUPPC_WEB_USER (default backuppc)` and `BACKUPPC_WEB_PASSWD (default password)` when creating the container.

-This admin user can be modified on an existing container by modifying the relevant environment variables, then re-creating the container.
+The admin user credentials can be modified on an existing container by modifying the relevant environment variables, then re-creating the container.
 However please note that if you modify the username, you will need to manually remove the old username from the file `/etc/backuppc/htpasswd` in the container after its re-creation.

 ## UI SSL encryption